Building permits

 Staff at your municipality will review your application to confirm that the proposed work complies with the Building Code and other applicable laws set out in the Building Code, such as local zoning bylaws.
 They may send your application to other local/municipal officials for comments.

-Applications for a simple alteration or addition can be processed fairly quickly, but more complex proposals may take longer.
-The Building Code requires that a municipality review a complete permit application within a certain timeframe where the application meets the criteria set out in the Code.
+Applications for a simple alteration or addition can be processed fairly quickly, but more complex proposals can take longer.
+The Building Code requires that a municipality review a complete permit application within a certain timeframe when the application meets the criteria set out in the Code.
 For example, the timeframe on a permit application for a house is 10 days.
 For a more complex building, such as a hospital, the timeframe is 30 days.
-Within this timeframe, a municipality must either issue the permit, or refuse it with full reasons for denial.
+Within this timeframe, a municipality must either issue the permit, or refuse it and provide all reasons for refusal.

-In order to be issued a permit, the proposed construction must comply with the Building Code and with the applicable laws set out in the Building Code.
-If you need a zoning change or a minor variance from the zoning bylaw (municipal zoning is considered applicable law), or if the proposed construction does not comply with the Building Code, a permit will not be issued until the zoning change or minor variance has been obtained, or the proposed construction complies with the Building Code.
+To be issued a permit, the proposed construction must comply with the Building Code and applicable laws set out in the Building Code.
+If you need a zoning change or a minor variance from the zoning bylaw (municipal zoning is considered applicable law), or if the proposed construction does not comply with the Building Code, a permit will not be issued until the zoning change or minor variance has been obtained, or once the proposed construction complies with the Building Code.

 If your property is covered by a site plan control bylaw, you may not get a building permit until the plans and drawings have been approved by the municipality.
 See Zoning bylaws, No. 3 in the series, for more information about zoning, minor variances, and site plan controls.